THANK YOU MR. FALKER

 The first book to start with must be Thank You Mr. Falker.
 This book sets the stage for the rest of her work.
 In it, Patricia shares how she learned that she had dyslexia.
 She did not learn to read until she was twelve years old I believe (so most children realize that their struggles may not be so bad).
 I can not read that book without tearing up, and I am sure you are likely the same.
 With this set, the skills I focused on were author’s craft and visualizing.
 The writing prompt is focused on bucket filling.

-Bully, Junkyard Wonders, The Art of Mrs. Chew, Mr. Wayne's Masterpiece, and Mr. Lincoln's Way all have connections to school experiences.
-They hit at different points in Patricia's life, and as I'm writing this up, I can not recall the order.
-You might preview them or check on Patricia Polacco's website [here] to learn more about each book as well as about her biographical information.
+In addition to Junkyard Wonders, The Art of Mrs. Chew and Mr. Wayne’s Masterpiece feature Patricia’s experiences at school, but there’s one more that I really like too.
+It’s Mr. Lincoln’s Way.
+Each hits at different points in Patricia’s life, and as I’m writing this up, I can not recall the order.
+You might preview them or check on Patricia Polacco’s website [here] to learn more about each book as well as about her biographical information.
+Mr. Lincoln’s Way features a very special administrator who takes a little boy under his wings and helps him find success at school.
+I just see so many kids in his face.
+Sometimes it takes something special to help children find success.

 I’ve shared a brief bit of information on my favorites, but what are yours?
 Maybe your list would be the same, or maybe you’re favorite list would include a few others.
 I know one day I will add Pink and Say and Rechenka’s Eggs to my list.
 I may also create something for Betty Doll.
 Oh, I just love her writing, and I hope you do too.